 CashFever, an Internet Guide to

-money making online opportunities, has many extra income ideas and entrepreneur resources.
-Find new Top Sites, home business plans, bargain shopping deals, and natural Health Discoveries.
-Get free software daily with every visit.
+making money online opportunities, has many extra income ideas and entrepreneur resources.
+Find new Top Sites, home business plans, bargain shopping deals, and natural health discoveries.
+Get free software with every daily Cashfever Internet visit.

 Money Making Reports |

 Horse Racing System

 Start a Business | Pay Day Loan | Cash Loan | Sports | Unsecured Loans

 Identity theft will become an even bigger threat to consumers in the coming year as cash grabbing scammers change tactics and target different demographics.
 This is the conclusion of the Identity Theft Resource Center (ITRC) 2023 forecast.
 "In 2023, consumers will double the number of direct payments and transfer applications," said Eva Velasquez, president and CEO of ITRC.
 "The speed of social media takes over 1000% in one year due to phishing attacks and identity-based consumer fraud."

 Research by this consumer organization shows that 27% of individuals and 87% of businesses have lost revenue because of social media accounts.
 There has been an increase in online fraud related crimes where cyber criminals have targeted someone who opened a credit account using just enough personal information to bypass Internet security features.